THF-evaluative-analytics/NHSR-introduction-to-data-wrangling/instructions.md

 ===========================================

 - Dplyr main verbs
-- Rehshaping data
+- Reshaping data
 - Joining two data sets

 Getting up to speed
 ==============================
 Workshop is aimed at advanced beginners and I will assume some familiarity with R and the tidyverse.
 We will spend a few minutes to refamiliarise ourselves with R.

 You will need to have `tidyverse` package installed and loaded.

 Packages in R
 =====================